 Maybe the pioneers had the answer all along.
 As Margo Jones once said, “Let us stir up the practical realization of a potential, of a dream, of an ideal!”
 May the practical realization begin.

 *A version of this article appears in the April 2019 print edition of American Theatre but this version has been modified to include more up-to-date information.

-*A previous version of this story erroneously stated that the Alley Theatre season featured three people of color. there’s actually four.
+*A previous version of this story erroneously stated that the Alley Theatre season featured three people of color.
+There are actually four.

 Support American Theatre: a just and thriving theatre ecology begins with information for all.
 Please join us in this mission by making a donation to our publisher, Theatre Communications Group.
 When you support American Theatre magazine and TCG, you support a long legacy of quality nonprofit arts journalism.
 Click here to make your fully tax-deductible donation today!